 Aside from religious sites, the Sea of Galilee Boat Museum is worth visiting to see the ancient fishing boat that was discovered when the sea’s water level shrank.
 Archeologists believe it dates to the time of Jesus.

-Tips for touring the Holy Land
+IF YOU GO: Tips for touring the Holy Land once travel restrictions are lifted

 For information, visit www.israel.travel